santosrai/pipeline-canvas/README.md

 - `MolstarViewer.tsx` - 3D molecular viewer
 - `utils/molstarBuilder.ts` - Molstar API wrapper
 - `utils/codeExecutor.ts` - Safe code execution environment
+- `components/pipeline-canvas/` - Visual pipeline workflow library (React Flow based)

+### Pipeline Canvas Library
+The pipeline canvas is a standalone library located at `src/components/pipeline-canvas/` that provides:
+- **Visual DAG Workflow**: Design and execute protein engineering pipelines
+- **Node Types**: Input, RFdiffusion, ProteinMPNN, and AlphaFold nodes
+- **JSON Configuration**: Each node type has configurable schema in `nodes/*/node.json`
+- **Reusable**: Can be imported as an npm package for use in other projects

 ## Supported Structures